 Tying the knot?
-Make sure the big day is marked down in all of your friends’ and loved ones’ calendars with custom online wedding save the dates that you can .
-The perfect save the date will set the first impression of your wedding for guests and reflect your personal style as a couple.
-With our easy-to-use online tools, you’ll be able to customize a design that captures you and your fiance’s personality, hints at the style and tone of your wedding, and gets everyone excited to celebrate your momentous day.
-Additionally, once you have added all your guests' emails, it will be a snap to follow up with Paperless Post email invitations.
+Make sure the big day is marked down in everyone's calendars with an online save the date.
+The perfect wedding save the date will set the first impression of your wedding for guests and reflect your personal style as a couple.
+With our easy-to-use online card maker, you’ll be able to customize a design that captures you and your fiance’s personality, hints at the style and tone of your wedding, and gets everyone excited to celebrate your momentous day.
+Additionally, once you have added all your guests' emails, it will be a snap to follow up with Paperless Post wedding invitations.

 When do you send out save the dates?

 One of the most important parts of your wedding timeline is figuring out when to send save the dates.
 Assuming you aren’t eloping to Vegas with 24 hours notice, save the dates should go out to your guest list four to six months before your ceremony.
 For destination weddings, weddings over holiday weekends or any weekend that would require difficult travel, send as close to the six month mark as possible if not even sooner than that.
 This timeline might seem conservative, but keep in mind that you won’t have to have your major details set in stone just yet.
 All you need to share your save the date invitations is your date and the general location.

 And since you’re sending online through Paperless Post, you can give yourself a little wiggle room—the Postal Service won’t delay your delivery, so you can be sure your wedding guests won’t be caught unaware.
 Don’t wait to design both the save the date and the invitation at the same time–as long as they give off the same general feel of the wedding, the two don’t need to match exactly.